Select Page

 Hobas has also been utilized in direct bury installations of new pipelines.
 Most recently, on a potable water job in California, Overaa Construction of Valley Home, Calif., used Hobas pipe and fittings for the South San Joaquin Water Treatment Plant Project

-The 20-foot joints were 60 inches in diameter, 50-psi pressure class and 46-psi stiffness class with push-together FWC couplings.
+The 20-foot joints were 60 inches in diameter, 50-psi pressure class and 46-psi stiffness class with push-together FRP couplings.
 Pipes were installed on a six-inch stable bed, with a gravel embedment to 70 percent of the diameter.
 They were direct buried with cover depths that ranged from 3.5 feet to about 15 feet, but most of the pipe was installed under 10 feet of cover with HS-20 live load.
 They are easy to bury because of the reliable performance inherent in their high stiffness design.
 The lightweight 20-foot sections further reduce installations costs.

 The plant piping required several special fittings including branch T’s and elbows, which Hobas custom-fabricated.
 The plant will provide drinking water for the cities well into the future.